All Episodes

 They've allowed their enmity to cloud their judgment.

-They are open advocates for Trump's demise, and they pretend they are not.
+They're open advocates for Trump's demise, and they pretend they are not.

-And in other words, that there was in fact March 2017.
+And in other words, that there was, in fact, March 2017.

-March 2017, and that the Intel community have been weaponized for political purposes, and you saw a dramatic 350% increase in 2016 in surveillance, unmasking, and other, and then we learned later leaking raw intelligence.
+March 2017, and that the Intel community had been weaponized for political purposes, and you saw a dramatic 350% increase in 2016 in surveillance, unmasking, and other, and then we learned later leaking raw intelligence.

 We've been right every step of the way.